On the Estate

-Board games, a pool table, croquet mallets, plus badminton and football equipment are all available.
+Board games, croquet mallets, plus badminton and football equipment are all available.

 The northeast of Scotland has 70 golf courses to choose from.
 Craigston is ideally situated to allow the keen golfer to play on a different course every day of the week, including the world famous Royal Aberdeen and the Trump International Golf Links.
 Through the castle's partners, with prior notice, a golfing itinerary, tailored to your specific requirements and abilities, can be organised.

 There is a long tradition of whisky-making in the Grampian Highlands – especially in the Spayside area (30 minutes away).
 Here you will find a fabulous malt whisky trail, which includes eight different distilleries, each with their own special features.